oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Since Draft 06
 {:numbered="false"}
-* Remove definition of Authorization Context [Be more specific on Authorization Context](https://github.com/oauth-wg/oauth-transaction-tokens/issues/192)
+* Remove definition of Authorization Context [Be more specific on Authorization Context](https://github.com/oauth-wg/oauth-transaction-tokens/issues/192).
-* Clarify that workloads should ensure it is communicating with a legitimate instance of a transaction token service (https://github.com/oauth-wg/oauth-transaction-tokens/issues/233)
+* Clarify that workloads should ensure it is communicating with a legitimate instance of a transaction token service (https://github.com/oauth-wg/oauth-transaction-tokens/issues/233).
+* Allow other mechanisms for obtaining transaction tokens that does not use RFC8693 (https://github.com/oauth-wg/oauth-transaction-tokens/issues/189).

 ## Since Draft 05
 {:numbered="false"}